 Matching Gift Program

-The State Farm Companies Foundation Matching Gift Program encourages State Farm associates to support higher education.
+The State Farm Companies Foundation Matching Gift Program encourages State Farm associates to support higher education and charitable organizations.
 The Foundation matches limited individual charitable contributions made by eligible State Farm associates and retirees to qualifying colleges and universities as well as qualifying charitable organizations.

 Good Neighbor Grant® Program

 Through the Good Neighbor Grant Program, the State Farm Companies Foundation awards a $500 grant on behalf of each eligible State Farm associate or retiree who volunteers a minimum of 40 hours a year to an eligible nonprofit organization.

 The State Farm Companies Foundation and State Farm® value inclusiveness and diversity.
 Therefore, charitable funding is intended to advance access, equity, and inclusiveness while discouraging harmful discrimination based on age, political affiliation, race, national origin, ethnicity, gender, disability, sexual orientation or gender identity, or religious beliefs.

 Through its various programs, the Foundation provides grants to other tax-exempt organizations.
 The Foundation expects these organizations and their leadership to comply with all laws, to follow high ethical standards, and to have strong internal controls.
 This includes: